Methodology

 Shares are units of equity ownership in a company.
 They can be traded by shareholders on stock exchanges.
 Issuing shares on the stock exchange gives a company the opportunity to increase its equity by attracting a large number of new shareholders or increase the equity from its existing shareholders.

-When working with shareholding data, it is important to keep in mind that shares can be bought and sold on the stock exchange from one moment to the next.
+Shares can be bought and sold on the stock exchange from one moment to the next.
 Financial databases keep track of shareholdings through snapshots, or filings.
-This means that when a particular shareholding is recorded in the financial database, the actual holding, or a portion of it, might have been sold, or more shares purchased.
+The shareholding value or amount may have changed since the filing of a particular shareholding as the holding may have been sold or additional shares purchased.
 Share prices may also vary from one moment to the next.

 Coverage of shareholding data can be considered almost complete.